lslezak/monkey_scripts/README.md

 https://bugzilla.novell.com.

-Each domain requires separate authentication so it is quite annoying if you click a link in an email or IRC chat and you have to login again because you you are already logged in in a different domain.
+Each domain requires separate authentication so it is quite annoying if you click a link in an email or IRC chat and you get the "Access Denied" pages then you have to login again although you are already logged in in a different Bugzilla domain.
 Also the Novell domain uses a different branding so it would be nice to always stick with the same UI.

 This script always redirects you to the bugzilla.suse.com pages automatically without need to rewrite the URL manually.

+*Note: The script runs as soon as possible, usually the "Access Denied" page is not displayed and bugzilla.suse.com loading starts immediately.*

 #### Relative Time